sven-hash/docs/docs/run-nym-nodes/nodes/mixnodes.md

 SUBCOMMANDS:
-    describe        Describe your mixnode and tell people why they should delegate stake to you help            Prints this message or the help of the given subcomman  d(s) init            Initialise the mixnode
+    describe        Describe your mixnode and tell people why they should delegate stake to you help            Prints this message or the help of the given subcommand(s) init            Initialise the mixnode
     node-details    Show details of this mixnode
     run             Starts the mixnode